learn-co-curriculum/phrg-welcome-to-nitro-developer-bootcamp/README.md

 # Welcome to the Power Code Academy

-Welcome to the PHRG Bootcamp track of the Power Code Academy!
-Over the next 6 months you will learn everything you need to know to get started as an Apprentice Web Developer at Power Home Remodeling Group.
+Welcome to the PCA Bootcamp track for the Power Code Academy!
+Over the next 5 months you will learn everything you need to know to get started as an Apprentice Web Developer at Power Home Remodeling Group.
 Before you begin, just a few thoughts about how to learn best using learn.co.
 It's going to be harder and more rewarding than any other learning experience you've ever had.

 ## Learning How to Learn